rigwild/ocr-search/README.md

 console.timeEnd('scan')
 ```

-The standalone OCR function is also exported.
+The standalone OCR and PDF to images functions are also exported.

 ```ts
 import path from 'path'